 What do I do if I think I am experiencing an eye emergency?

-Call Queensland Retinal Specialists 07 3555 5960 and speak with our friendly receptionists.
-We will ask detailed questions regarding your symptoms and emergency and have you seen urgently.
-We may then discuss with Dr Cheng and get back to you.
+Call Queensland Eye & Retinal Specialists 07 3555 5960 and speak with our friendly receptionists.
+We have an established triage protocol and will ask detailed questions regarding your symptoms.
+If your symptoms warrant immediate attention, we will arrange to have you seen urgently.
+We may also discuss with Dr Cheng and remain in contact with you.

-If you have recently had surgery with one of our doctors, we offer weekend and public holiday (8AM to 8PM) eye emergency care, please contact us and choose option 1, your call will be directed to our afterhours staff.
+If you are an existing patient and recently had surgery, we offer weekend and public holiday (8AM to 8PM) eye emergency helpline, please contact us and choose option 1, your call will be directed to our afterhours staff.

 What are symptoms of an eye emergency?

 - Sudden onset of floaters (wiggly lines or blobs floating in vision)

 - Sudden impairment of vision (curtain or black out vision)

 - Blood in the clear part of the eye

 Do I need a Referral?

 A valid referral is required before your appointment.
 However, if you have a genuine eye emergency and obtaining a referral may defer your treatment, we would be happy to see you without one.
 For normal circumstances, your GP, specialist or optometrist can issue or renew a referral prior to your consultation.
 Many providers will send it electronically to our practice.
 The referral contains valuable information to assist us with offering an appropriate appointment within the timeframe and advise expected fee for the day.